bruvellu/terebratalia-wnts/wnt.md

 # Acknowledgements

-We thank the staff and boat crew of the Friday Harbor Laboratories for the brachiopod collections.
-Yale J Passamaneck for the help with spawnings and sample collection.
-Katrine Worsaae for the help with cloning.
-S9 members for helpful discussions.
-Collection supported by XXX grant.
-BCV was supported by a EMBO fellowship (XXX) during the writing of this manuscript.
+We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods.
+Yale Passamaneck for helping with the spawnings.
+Katrine Worsaae for the initial cloning batch.
+The members of S9 lab for the helpful discussions.
+The study was funded by the Sars Centre core budget and by The European Research Council Community’s Framework Program Horizon 2020 (2014–2020) ERC grant agreement 648861.
+The animal collections were supported by Meltzer Research Fund grant.
+BCV was supported by an EMBO Long-Term Fellowship (ALTF 74-2018).

 # References